- What Is Egnyte Connect?

 Egnyte Connect Third-Party Library

 Egnyte Connect has a large library of third-party apps thanks to its partnerships with various software vendors.
 The library contains free and paid apps.
 To open the library, click the “apps and integrations” button near the top of the web client.

 On the next page you will be able to locate the add-on you want to integrate with.
 To find it faster, you can use the search function in the left sidebar.
 In addition, you can filter apps based on categories, industries and type.
 The library offers many apps, but the most prominent ones are Office Online, Egnyte for Gmail, Slack, Boxcryptor and OneLogin.

 Egnyte Connect is one of the best EFSS services on the market, and it provides many features that benefit both small and large businesses.
 Thanks to that, the app might be overwhelming to use, but this short guide will help you with your setup.

 We’ve touched upon the essential features, but you might still have questions or need help with other areas of Egnyte Connect.
-If that’s the case, post your questions in the comment section below.
+If that’s the case, post your questions in the comment section below — and if you need more options, check out our best online backup services.
 Thank you for reading.